Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 Do I have to register for VAT?

 Not usually, unless your turnover crosses the threshold (NPR 3 million for services).
-But IT, software, and consultancy are treated as compulsory-registration sectors from the first sale, so check your position.
+But IT, software, and consultancy can fall into compulsory-registration treatment, so check your position against the current VAT Act/IRD guidance before invoicing.

 Which payment methods actually work in Nepal?

-Payoneer and SWIFT bank transfers are the mainstays; a client can also send via Wise to your bank.
-PayPal isn't fully available for receiving business payments, and crypto is banned.
+Payoneer and SWIFT bank transfers are common routes; a client can also use Wise-supported routes to send money to your bank.
+PayPal is not fully available for receiving business payments in Nepal, and NRB says cryptocurrency transactions are not allowed.

 Once you've set up your legal and tax requirements, the next step is finding clients and getting paid.
-Flexhire connects freelancers with vetted companies around the world and makes it easier to manage contracts and international payments.
-With your PAN in place and your invoicing ready, you can focus on your work while Flexhire handles the rest.
+Marketplaces such as Fiverr and Upwork can help freelancers find project-based work, but Flexhire is built for freelancers who want stronger international opportunities with vetted companies, clearer contracts, and easier global payment management.
+With your PAN in place and your invoicing ready, Flexhire helps you focus on the work while keeping the client relationship and payment process more structured.

 Disclaimer

 This guide is for general informational purposes only and is not legal or tax advice.
-Rules, rates, and thresholds change — and Nepal's fiscal year turns over in mid-July, so figures are revised annually through the Finance Act.
+Rules, rates, and thresholds change, and Nepal's fiscal year turns over in mid-July, so 2026 figures should be reconfirmed against the latest Finance Act and IRD guidance before acting.
 Before acting, confirm the details for your situation with the relevant Nepali authorities or a qualified professional.

 Please sign in to leave a comment.